recp/gkern/README.md

 - Configurable shadowmaps: Yes you can select which technique to use!
 More techniques may be supportted by time
    - Basic/Simple Shadow Maps
    - Cascaded Shadow Maps (PSSM)
+- Order Independent Transparency
+   - Weighted, Blended OIT
+   - Some other techniques aill also be supported natively
+- PBR materials
+   - Metallic-Roughness Workflow
+   - Specular-Glossiness Workflow
 - ...
 - and some built-in helpers for many common tasks and more by fetures time...